canonical/k8s-snap/components/README.md

-# Parts directory
+# Components directory

-This directory contains the build scripts for Go components built into k8s.
+This directory contains components built into k8s.

 The directory structure looks like this:

 ```
-build-scripts/
-    build-component.sh              <-- runs as `build-component.sh $component_name`
-                                        - checks out the git repository
-                                        - runs the `pre-patch.sh` script (if any)
-                                        - applies the patches (if any)
-                                        - runs the `build.sh` script to build the component
 component/
     $component_name/
         repository              <-- git repository to clone
         version.sh              <-- prints the repository tag or commit to checkout
         build.sh                <-- runs as `build.sh $output $version`
                                     first argument is the output directory where
                                     binaries should be placed, second is the component version
         pre-patch.sh            <-- runs as `pre-patch.sh`. takes any action needed before applying
                                     the component patches
         patches/                <-- list of patches to apply after checkout (see section below)
             ...
 ```

 ## Applying patches